-This is important to know when it’s your health that’s in view.
-At this writing on March 29, 2020, most practicing physicians have not had any substantial training in the relationship between nutrition, health and disease, also known as diet therapy, nor is continuing education in such required.
-This gap is CRAZY nutsy cuckoo, because those very doctors are whom we turn to for guidance about what and how to eat.
-Just seven years ago when my dad came out of heart surgery at Rochester’s Mayo Clinic and was able to eat solid food, hospital staff fed him a hamburger.
+Consiser this: Just eight years ago when my dad came out of heart surgery at Rochester’s Mayo Clinic and was able to eat solid food, hospital staff fed him a hamburger.
 He was advised that he could resume his previous diet, the very same food that over time created his heart issue.
-In Illinois, my friend’s father’s previous cardiologist said nothing to him about diet over the course of several years, during which he had many cardiac events, and stent procedures.
+In Illinois, my farming friend’s father’s cardiologist said nothing to him about diet over the course of several years, during which he had many cardiac events, and stent procedures.
 But come springtime 2019 and yet another heart attack, the father’s new cardiologist recommended he seek a plant-based cardiac rehab program.
 Which he did, with amazing, life-sustaining results.
 There is progress!

 2) Have suffered their own health crises, not been satisfied with the medical prognosis and treatments, and have pressed on to study and discover the power of plant-based diet (Kim Williams, MD – cardiology, Saray Stancic, MD – multiple sclerosis, see Doctors Are Patients Caught in Info Gap, Too, and Brooke Goldner, MD – lupus, are just three of many), and/or